mlee241/marcuslee.github.io/about.md

 permalink: /about/
 ---

 Hello.
 My name is Marcus Lee.
-I’ve created this website for my ST 558 course.
-I am currently interning as a Back-End Software Engineer.
+I’ve created this website for my ST 558(Data Science) course.
+So if the blog posts do seem a bit off, it is because the blog posts are part of my Data Science(ST 558) assignments.

 ### Technologies I know: